ibm-cloud-docs/monitoring/dashboards.md

 A **dashboard** shows groups of metrics that report on the health, performance, and state of your infrastructure, applications, and services for a single host or a group of hosts.
 Dashboards offer a specialized insight into network data, application data, topology, services, hosts, and containers.

 In the **DASHBOARDS** section of the Web UI, dashboards are organized into three main groups:

-* *My Dashboards*: These are the dashboards that are created by the user who is currently logged in.
+* *My Dashboards* are dashboards that are created by the user who is currently logged in.
-* *My Shared Dashboards*: These are the dashboards that are created by the user who is currently logged in, and that are shared with other users.
+* *My Shared Dashboards are dashboards that are created by the user who is currently logged in, and that are shared with other users.
-* *Dashboards Shared With Me*: These are the dashboards that are created by other users, and shared with the current user.
+* *Dashboards Shared With Me* are dashboards that are created by other users, and shared with the current user.

 In the **EXPLORE** section of the Web UI, dashboards are organized into two groups:
+* *Default dashboards*

-* *Default dashboards*: These are the pre-defined dashboards.
+    These are the pre-defined dashboards.

+* *My Dashboards*

-* *My Dashboards*: These are the dashboards that are created by the user who is currently logged in.
+    These are the dashboards that are created by the user who is currently logged in.

 You can copy and share dashboards through the Web UI.